Hebs-Web-Design/hugo-modules/bootstrap-icons/README.md

 * title : Adds a `<title>` element to the SVG output (optional)

 When calling the shortcode using positional parameters only "icon" can be set.

+## Versioning

+Versioning is based on the "semverpair" algorithm that is described here: <https://github.com/bep/semverpair>